roadrunner-server/roadrunner-docs/usage/metrics.md

 > RoadRunner will expose default `http` and `limit` server metrics automatically.

 ## Custom application metrics
-You can also publish application specific metrics using RPC connection to the server.
-First you have to register metric in your configuration file:
+You can also publish application-specific metrics using an RPC connection to the server.
+First, you have to register a metric in your configuration file:

 ```yaml